Blog

 PCI non-compliance is, simply put, failure to meet any of the PCI DSS requirements.
 This could look like any of the following:

 These are just a few of many potential security issues related to protecting cardholder data.
-Because of this, it is important to take time to fully understand PCI DSS requirements to avoid non-compliance.
+Because of this, it is important to take time to fully understand PCI DSS requirements; ongoing PCI DSS training is essential for staff to maintain compliance and avoid common pitfalls.
 Non-compliance can be a serious issue for any organization.
-There are many consequences to not being PCI compliant, and we’ll look at the top 5 today.
+There are many consequences to not being PCI compliant, and we’ll look at the top five today.

 PCI DSS Penalties for Non-Compliance